gruntwork-io/docs/docs/2.0/docs/accountfactory/tutorials/modify-account.md

 ## When to use IaC vs. ClickOps

-Below you'll find a table with common AWS account operations and the Gruntwork recommendation for if the operation should be done using IaC or in the AWS Console.
-When both options are available, using IaC is strongly recommended.
-You can explore more documentation for each operation by clicking on the operation name in the table.
+The table below highlights common AWS account operations and provides recommendations on whether to perform them using IaC or the AWS Console.
+Again, when both approaches are supported, we strongly recommend IaC.
+For detailed information on each operation, click the operation name in the table.

 - ✅ means that the operation should or can only be done using the given mode.
 - ❌ means that the operation should not or cannot be done using the given mode.